Skip to Content

 What Heater is Safe to Use in a Tent?

-All electric heaters and many propane heaters are safe for indoor use.
+Most electric heaters and many propane heaters are safe for indoor use.

 How do you keep your tent warm in cold weather?
-How do you setup your propane heater in your tent?
+How do you set up your propane heater in your tent?